krishnateja2314/RISC-V-Assembler/README.md

   - `data.cpp`: Contains the strings and maps to store the data of the instructions.
   - `main.cpp`: The entry point of the application.

-- **include/**: Contains all the Header files for the above source code files used in the project.
+- **include/**: Contains all the Header files for the above source code files used in the project and an additional risc-v.h file.

-- **input.s**: Contains the assembly code which works as the input for the program.
+  - `risc-v.h`: Contains the information about registers and instruction ,their corresponding opcode,funct values.
 - **Makefile**: Configuration file for Make to build the project.
 - **README.md**: Provides an overview of the project, including how to set it up and run it.
 - **test_cases**: Contains all the files which have test cases.
 - **tester.py**: This file automaticaly test all the file is test_cases